alexsikorski/youtube-covid-metrics/README.md

 **transform_data.py** is designed to iterate through each subdirectory that contains the data.
 This script then transforms the data into a format (list of dictionaries) that is easily programmable.
 The list is then saved as a pickle file in the respective subdirectory, this storage allows for other usage.

 **analyse_data.py** reads the generated pickle files and creates a list of videos.
 This list then iterated through to obtain desired statistics for further calculations.
 This script only considers the title as a source of identifying COVID-19 related videos because some channels use descriptions and tags with unrelated information.
 If the title contains the virus then the video will be almost always COVID-19 related.

+The original metrics measured against views but later through development it was decided that comparing engangement (comments, likes and dislikes) together seemed more conclusive.
+However, engagement per view is still considered.
 ## Author
 Alex Sikorski